cisco-open/camblet-driver/ADOPTERS.md

 # Adopters

-This is a list of adopters of nasp-kernel-module:
+This is a list of adopters of camblet-driver: